About the Pacific Ecological Systems Division (PESD)

 EPA's Pacific Ecological Systems Division (PESD) conducts innovative research on watershed ecological epidemiology and develops tools to assist stakeholders achieve sustainable and resilient watersheds.
 Research focuses on terrestrial, freshwater and coastal systems and how they are connected.
 Scientists develop tools to monitor and predict the condition of these systems and their contributions to human well-being nationwide, with a special focus on the Pacific Northwest.

-- Estuaries are very important ecosystems for coastal communities, producing natural resources that are beneficial for local economies, public health, and recreation.
-In Tillamook estuary on the central Oregon coast, PESD researchers are working with federal, state, and local partners to understand how nutrients affect water quality, (such as seagrass beds) and natural resources (such as shellfish, finfish, and wildlife) valued by residents and visitors.
+- PESD researchers are working with federal, state, and local partners to understand how nutrients affect water quality in the Tillamook estuary on the central Oregon coast, (such as seagrass beds) and natural resources (such as shellfish, finfish, and wildlife) valued by residents and visitors.
+PESD researchers demonstrate how important estuaries are for coastal communities, producing natural resources that are beneficial for local economies, public health, and recreation.

-- Increasing water temperatures are threatening salmon populations in the Pacific Northwest.
-PESD researchers are developing models to identify the locations and potential importance of cold-water areas or “refuges” that can help salmon persist during periods of warm water temperature.
-This information is being used to help state, local and tribal managers develop habitat plans for salmon recovery.
+- PESD researchers are developing models to identify the locations and potential importance of cold-water areas or “refuges” that can help salmon persist during periods of warm water temperature.
+This information is being used to help state, local and tribal managers develop habitat plans for salmon recovery as increasing water temperatures are threatening salmon populations in the Pacific Northwest.

-- Biochar is a charcoal-like substance created by slowly burning vegetation like agricultural waste.
-Researchers at PESD are using this substance to revitalize the land and prevent contamination in mines at Superfund sites in Oregon.
+- PESD researchers are studying a substance called "biochar", which is a charcoal-like substance created by slowly burning vegetation like agricultural waste.
+Biochar could be used to revitalize the land and prevent contamination in mines at Superfund sites.
 By mixing biochar in soil at contaminated sites, vegetation grows better and the site can be restored.

-- PESD scientists created models, like VELMA, to help planners and communities identify best watershed management practices to control pollutant loadings to streams and estuaries.
-VELMA is used extensively at the state and local levels for community forest planning, urban stormwater management, and assisting states and tribes to help improve salmon habitat in working forests.
+- PESD scientists created models to help planners and communities identify best watershed management practices to control pollutant loadings to streams and estuaries.
+A key modeling tool developed by PESD, VELMA, is used extensively at the state and local levels for community forest planning, urban storm water management, and assisting states and tribes to help improve salmon habitat in working forests.

 - PESD scientists have developed two extensive catchment datasets for the conterminous U.S.: one for streams and one for Lakes.
 For streams, the Stream-Catchment (StreamCat) dataset is an extensive collection of landscape metrics for 2.6 million streams and associated catchments.
 For lakes, the Lake-Catchment (LakeCat) dataset is an extensive collection of landscape metrics for about 378 thousand lakes and associated catchments.
 The data are summarized both for individual stream or lake catchments and for cumulative upslope watersheds.
 The two datasets include both natural and human-related landscape features.
 The data have been used to develop national maps of aquatic condition and watershed integrity.